-In recent years, the Hyundai Sonata has gained credibility in the midsize sedan class and can even hold its own against models like the Honda Accord.
-The Sonata has gained popularity for its comfortable cabin and many available tech features.
-This sedan is also a reliable option to buy used.
-If you are shopping for used Sonatas, the 2016 model year is a good value option, but you should know there are a few potential trouble spots.
+In recent years, the Hyundai Sonata has gained credibility in the midsize sedan segment.
+Better yet, the Sonata can hold its own against more tenured models like the Honda Accord.
+It’s an unsurprising reputation, though; the Sonata boasts a comfortable cabin and tech features that hold up in used models.
+If you are shopping for used midsize sedans, the 2016 Hyundai Sonata is a good value option, but you should know there are a few potential trouble spots.

 What it’s like to drive the 2016 Hyundai Sonata

-The 2016 Sonata showed us that Hyundai was coming up in the auto industry.
+The 2016 Sonata is an automotive reminder of a time when Hyundai was starting to challenge other legacy marques in the auto industry.
 There are six available trim levels and three engine options for this 2016 model.
-A 2.4-liter four-cylinder that makes 185-horsepower is standard on the Sonata SE, Sport, and Limited trims.

 For more power, you will want to look for the 2.0T models equipped with a 245-hp, turbocharged 2.0-liter four-cylinder engine.
-If fuel-efficiency is your main priority, consider the Sonata Eco model, which comes with a 178-hp, 1.6-liter four-cylinder.
-You might also want to consider the separate hybridized Sonata.
+However, if fuel-efficiency is your main priority, consider the Sonata Eco model, which comes with a 178-hp, 1.6-liter four-cylinder.
+Of course, you might also want to consider the separate hybridized Sonata for fuel economy concerns.

-The Sonata offers one of the roomiest car cabins.
-This sedan is comfortable enough for long road trips, and its high-quality materials are on par with luxury models.
-What makes the Sonata’s car cabin even better is the bevy infotainment features.
-A 7-inch touchscreen display, Android Auto, Apple CarPlay, and satellite radio all come standard.
+A used 2016 Hyundai Sonata offers one of the roomiest car cabins in the segment.
+Further, the Sonata is comfortable enough for long road trips, and its high-quality materials are on par with more luxurious models.
+What’s better, the Sonata’s cabin boasts a bevy of infotainment features.
+For instance, a 7-inch touchscreen display, Android Auto, Apple CarPlay, and satellite radio all come standard.

-While the 2016 Sonata offers many desirable features, you should know that it was recalled six times.
-The Sonata recalls relate to potential problems with its electrical system, airbags, roof assembly, and parking brake.
-Hyundai notified owners of these potential issues and worked with its auto dealers to repair them.
+While the 2016 Hyundai Sonata offers many desirable features, you should know that it was recalled six times.
+The 2016 model’s recalls pertain to potential problems with its electrical system, airbags, roof assembly, and parking brake.
+However, Hyundai notified owners of these potential issues and worked with its auto dealers to repair them.

-Despite the multiple recalls on the 2016 Sonata, auto experts still gave the model above-average predicted reliability scores.
-Consumer Reports gave the 2016 Sonata a 4.0 out of 5.0 for predicted reliability, which makes it one of the most reliable model years to buy used.
-RepairPal also gave the Sonata a 4.0 out of 5.0 ranking for dependability based on its average annual repair costs.
+Despite the multiple recalls on the 2016 Hyundai Sonata, auto experts still gave the model above-average predicted reliability scores.
+RepairPal gave the 2016 Sonata a 4.0 out of 5.0 for predicted reliability, which makes it one of the most reliable model years to buy used.